The Graduate Student Association at Fordham University is pleased to present an interdisciplinary conference on April 5th, 2014.

 About The Conference:

 We invite papers and panel/session proposals from all disciplines focusing on works from any period that explore inequality as it is discussed in literature, philosophy, theory, art, film, science, or society and its effects on the study of the same.
 Possible topics falling under this heading include, but are not limited to: Pedagogy; Gender; Race; Education; Representation; Love; Death; Science; and Society.
 The conference will take place on April 5, 2014 at Fordham's Rose Hill Campus in McGinley Commons.
+Register online

-At this time the deadline has passed for proposing a panle or session.
-If you are interested in possibly moderating a panel please let us know by email at email@example.com and we will contact if there is a need once all the abstracts are in.
+At this time the deadline has passed for proposing a panel or session.
+If you are interested in possibly moderating a panel please let us know by email at firstname.lastname@example.org and we will contact you if there is a need once all the abstracts are in.
 You may still submit your abstract to a specific panel or to the general pool.
-Once the deadline has passed, if the abstracts are accepts, applicants in the general pool will be either selected by already approved panels or grouped into new panels.
+Once the deadline has passed, if the abstracts are accepted, applicants in the general pool will be either selected by already approved panels or grouped into new panels.

 All abstracts must be submitted through our website through the propose a paper or panel page.